What is a VBA module and how is a VBA module used? - VBA Tutorial

 When typing Excel and VBA commands (i.e Functions, Properties, Methods...), a good test to see if you have misspelled what you are typing is to type everything in lower case then click off the line, if everything caps on the first letter, it is a least spelled correctly.
 This however does not indicate if it will run correctly.

 A common mistake also encountered when correcting code is that you want to press Enter when done.
-Enter only inserts a new line of code in the module and will split your statement (line of code) in two causing a compilation / syntax error.
-Just click off the line when you are done typing or go to the end of the line and press enter.
+Enter inserts a new line of code in the module and will split your statement (line of code) in two causing a compilation / syntax error.
+Just click off the line when you are done typing or go to the end of the line and press Enter.

 When typing your computer code, most of your code is typed within a procedure's boundaries (Sub--->End Sub or Function--->End Function).
 Exceptions include Option statements, Declare statements, and Public / Private / Const / Type statements.
 These statements are typed at the very top of a module in the declaration section before any procedures are typed and only if they are needed.